Amber-Pittman/node-db1-guided/LECTURENOTES.md

     A. There are 3 different levels of abstraction that we can choose from in Javascript.
 When we say _abstraction_, we mean "code that you use without understanding what it does."
     1. **_No Abstraction_** - Write raw SQL statements and send them directly to the database

     2. **_ORM_** - Object Relational Mapper.
 It's a very high level of abstraction.
         * A popular example of this is the popular JavaScript library, [Sequelize](https://sequelize.org/v5/).
             * It abstracts all the database interactions behind JavaScript classes for us.
             * Instead of creating a new row in your SQL statement, you create a new JavaScript class.
 And behind the scenes, it creates a database row.
             * This can be really powerful and help you develop really quickly but ORMs like this don't provide a lot of flexibility.
             * They are very limited in what they can actually do.
 You **have** to abide by their rules, or you're going to run into problems.

     3. **_Query Builder_** - a library that allows us to write SQL with JavaScript functions behind the scenes.
         * Instead of the SQL statement `INSERT INTO table_name VALUES ();`, it just kind of abstracts that SQL with this code: `table.insert({//some object}).into("table_name")`.
         * It just abstracts it into JavaScript code.
         * It's a really good middle-ground because it abstracts a lot of the database interactions away from us (like an ORM) but not quite to the extent that an ORM does.
         * It still allows us to customize our SQL queries if we need to.
 We still kind of need to see how things are happening "under the hood."
         * This is what we're going to use from here on out to interact with our database.
         * The library we're going to use specifically is called [knexJS](https://knexjs.org/).
+If you look at the documentation, you will see that it has all kinds of functions in this library and some of them go hand in hand with SQL commands.
+            * This library is not specific to SQLite.
+            * It also works with POSTgres and MYSQL.

+11. Install Knex and the driver for our database engine, SQLite3.
+    A. npm install knex --save
+    B. npm install sqlite3

+12. Start the server in your terminal
+    * npm run server